rogsme/yams.media/content/config/bazarr.md

 date: 2023-01-10T19:06:54-03:00
 draft: false
 weight: 5
-summary: Bazarr subtitle manager setup and configuration
+summary: Bazarr is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements.
 ---

 # What is Bazarr?